nimius-debug/AdvisAI/README.md

-# AdvisAI
+# NexaStack

-AdvisAI is an AI-driven tool designed to assist marketers with precision budgeting and streamlined email automation.
+NexaStack is an AI-driven tool designed to assist marketers with precision budgeting and streamlined email automation.

 ## Features